-Has anyone ever discriminated against or judged you for having tattoos?
+Has as anyone ever discriminated against or judged you for having tattoos?
 Making very well-known remarks such as;

 “Tattoos make you look unprofessional”